 Wind Cave National Park protects land that has great historical, cultural and spiritual meanings to many American Indians.
 In the Lakota culture, Wind Cave is the place of their emergence from the Spirit World onto the earth.
 Roam above and below ground in this national park, the first made to protect a cave, and learn about the culture that surrounds it all.

 Devils Tower National Monument

-Another great early morning option is Devils Tower National Monument.
+Make the drive from Rapid City to Devils Tower National Monument!
 Over 20 tribes express a cultural connection with the monument through stories of the tower’s creation.
 The most popular legend involves a bear clawing the sides of the tower to form the various columns.
-Devils Tower is located approximately 1 hour 30 minutes from Rapid City across the border and into Wyoming.
-To make the most of your trip, plan to drive during sunrise.
+Devils Tower is located approximately 1 hour 30 minutes from Rapid City across the border into Wyoming.

-Head back to Rapid City for a hearty breakfast or sit down and enjoy a bagel and latte at one of many dining options.
-After recharging, take a tour of The Journey Museum & Learning Center in downtown Rapid City.
-This unique museum will show you the history of the “Paha Sapa” (Lakota for Black Hills) and leave you with a greater respect for the land and its people.
+Take a tour of The Journey Museum & Learning Center located in Downtown Rapid City.
+This unique museum will show you the history of the “Paha Sapa” (Lakota for Black Hills) and the legend of their formation in The Great Race, leaving you with a greater respect for the land and its people.

-Enjoy a delightful lunch in historic downtown topped off by shopping at Prairie Edge Trading Company and Galleries.
-Here you’ll find fine Native American arts and crafts, beadwork, clothing and replicas of authentic wares.
+Explore Prairie Edge Trading Company and Galleries in Downtown Rapid City.
+Here you’ll find two stories of specially made Native American arts and crafts, beadwork, clothing, replicas of authentic wares and so much more.